p-szymo/poetrydb_poem_generator/README.md

   * ~~Possibly increase frequency of '\t' by re-defining it as 2 spaces instead of 4.~~

-* Possibly drop some single characters (i.e. all but 'a' and 'i')
+* Possibly drop some single characters (i.e. all but 'a' and 'i') from the segmented word list.

 * Apply Allison Parrish's [pronouncing](https://github.com/aparrish/pronouncingpy) to certain words.